Technology & Digital Leadership Recruitment

 The Chief AI Officer is one of the fastest-growing C-suite appointments in the UK, driven by board-level pressure to develop coherent AI strategies, manage the governance risks of AI adoption, and build the internal capability to deploy AI at scale.
 The UK Government’s AI regulation white paper and the OECD’s AI Principles together set the framework within which UK businesses are expected to govern AI use — creating a clear requirement for senior leadership with both technical AI capability and governance expertise.

 The CAIO role sits at the intersection of technology, ethics, commercial strategy and risk management.
 Genuine CAIOs — individuals who have built and deployed enterprise AI systems, established AI governance frameworks and communicated AI risk at board level — remain scarce.
 Direct search is the only effective methodology for this appointment.
+Below the CAIO, businesses increasingly appoint senior AI Executives to lead specific AI programmes, productionise models, and bridge between data science teams and commercial operations.

-Digital Transformation and Technology Leadership
+Digital Transformation and Chief Digital Officer Leadership

-Technology CFO Recruitment
+Technology CFO and Financial Leadership

 Technology businesses — whether SaaS, fintech, deep tech or platform businesses — require CFOs with specific experience of technology business economics: ARR, MRR, churn, LTV and CAC as the primary financial metrics; SaaS revenue recognition under IFRS 15; and the investor relations capability to engage with VC or growth equity sponsors whose analytical frameworks differ from those of traditional corporate finance.
 A CFO from a manufacturing or professional services background will struggle in this environment regardless of their technical accounting competence.